A (Usher and Zaytoven album)

-A is a collaborative studio album by American singer-songwriter Usher and American record producer Zaytoven, the latter of which entirely handling the albums production.
-It was released on October 12, 2018.
-The album is an homage to the city of Atlanta, where Usher and Zaytoven grew up.
-A features guest appearances from Future and Gunna.
+A is a collaborative studio album by American singer Usher and record producer Zaytoven, the latter of which entirely handling the album's production.
+Released on October 12, 2018, the album is an homage to the city of Atlanta, where Usher and Zaytoven grew up, featuring guest appearances from fellow Atlanta-based musicians Future and Gunna.

+A peaked at number 31 on the US Billboard 200, and received mixed to negative reviews by critics.

 Background and recording

 On July 25, 2018, Mark Pitts, President of Urban Music at RCA, posted a photo on Instagram of him and Usher working in the studio.
 Pitts posted another image in September on his Instagram of him, Zaytoven, and Usher in the studio.
 Zaytoven and Usher previously collaborated on the 2009 single "Papers" from Usher's 2010 album Raymond v.
 Raymond.

 In an interview Usher conducted the Thursday before the album release with The Fader, he said "Zaytoven and I were working on my project, my future album, actually.
 And we started working on songs, had great combinations between the first two, three, and we kept going."

 The album was recorded at Westlake Recording Studios in West Hollywood, California.